 RDR has been successfully applied to a wide number of applications – email classification, playing chess, VLSI chip design, network intrusion detection and my own work on applying it to image processing/computer vision, to name a few.
 Here are some more.

 How about a concrete example?

-Lets assume we want to teach a computer to recommend activities to us given weather conditions.
-We’ll use nested hierarchy of rules to capture the rules that predict what to do.
+Let us assume we want to teach a computer to recommend activities to us given weather conditions.
+We’ll use a nested hierarchy of rules to capture the rules that predict what to do.
 In this particular example, the default rule A is to ‘stay-indoors‘.
-Rule B, overrides the conclusions of rule A, provided it is less than 30C and cloudy day.
+Rule B overrides the conclusions of rule A, provided it is less than 30C and cloudy day.
 If these conditions are met, the system will recommend ‘play-tennis‘.
-If the temperature is less than 12C, rule E would kick in and recommend we ‘stay-indoors’, however if it had been snowing then we’d recommend ‘go-skiing‘.
+If the temperature is less than 12C, rule E would kick in and recommend we ‘stay-indoors’, however, if it had been snowing then we’d recommend ‘go-skiing‘.